alaminXpro/DX-Ball-Collision-iGraphics/README.md

 ## Installation

-1. Clone the repository: `git clone https://github.com/yourusername/dx-ball-collision.git`
+1. Download this repository and Unzip it
-2. Navigate to the project directory: `cd dx-ball-collision`
+2. Navigate to the project directory: `cd dx-ball-collision-igraphics`
 3. Compile the code: `g++ iMain.cpp`
 4. Run the executable: `./Debug/Dx Ball Collision iGraphics.exe`